Duct Leakage Test in Lopatcong, NJ

 The Duct Leakage Test Steps Explained

-A duct leakage test begins by taping off all ducts and registers with duct mask tape on the supply and return sides.
+A duct leakage test begins with sealing all ducts and registers using duct mask tape on both the supply and return sides.

-After the registers are sealed, we fasten the duct tester to the unit or to a main return.
+After the registers are sealed, we attach the duct tester to either the unit itself or a main return.

 Schedule Your Duct Leakage Test in Lopatcong, NJ

-We use industry-standard duct blaster equipment and offer on-site guidance to help you pass your test, reduce energy waste, and protect the long-term health of your HVAC system.
+We use industry-standard duct blaster equipment and offer direct on-site guidance to help you pass your test, lower energy waste, and protect your HVAC system’s long-term health.

 Serving homeowners, builders, and contractors across Lopatcong, NJ with dependable and energy-efficient testing solutions.